njacobs2019/COS301_HW1/README.md

 ## Supported Types:
 **Scalars:**  Only integer input is supported, but a float might be returned.
 **Lists:**  Comma separated lists of integers are supported as input surrounded by "()".
 Lists can contain any arbitrary number of elements or as few as one.
 They can optionally be terminated by a trailing comma except lists of length one which must be contain a trailing comma.
 PLY Calcx does not support embedded lists.
-Here are some input examples:
+Here are some examples of lists:
 ```
 (1,)
 (1,2)